Specialist paediatric and strabismus eye care in Sydney

 • Sometimes a squint develops due to an underlying health issue, such as damage to cranial nerves, following head injury or as a complication of diabetes, stroke, or thyroid eye disease.
 Therefore, Dr Shanel Sharma may ask you to have some additional tests to exclude an underlying cause.

-• Symptoms of adult squint problems include fatigue, double vision, difficulty with near vision and loss of depth perception.
+• Symptoms of adult squint/strabismus problems include fatigue, double vision, difficulty with near vision and loss of depth perception.
 To compensate for this, some individuals will adopt an abnormal head position.

 • The appearance of an eye turn (strabismus / squint) can have considerable impact on one’s social relationships and work, for example a teacher in a classroom or someone who does public speaking.